AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Request signatures.md

     <The log entry is serialized to byte streams in the ProtoBuffer format.>
     ```

     The log entry that you want to write to Log Service is serialized to byte streams in the ProtoBuffer format and then used as the HTTP request body.
 For more information about the ProtoBuffer format, see [Data encoding](/intl.en-US/Developer Guide/API Reference/Common resources/Data encoding.md).
-Therefore, the value of the Content-Type header field is application/x-protobuf.
+In this case, the value of the Content-Type header field is application/x-protobuf.
 The value of the Content-MD5 header field is the MD5 hash of the HTTP request body.
 The following string is the string to be signed that is generated for the API request:

     ```
     POST\n1DD45FA4A70A9300CC9FE7305AF2C494\napplication/x-protobuf\nMon, 09 Nov 2015 06:03:03 GMT\nx-log-apiversion:0.6.0\nx-log-bodyrawsize:50\nx-log-compresstype:lz4\nx-log-signaturemethod:hmac-sha1\n/logstores/test-logstore